 What to Provide to Letter of Recommendation Writers

-1. Submission instructions—Provide the writers of your letters of recommendation with all of the information they need to submit your letter to the submission service.
-Typically, this is the AMCAS Letter Service (for allopathic medical schools.)
+- Submission instructions—Provide the writers of your letters of recommendation with all of the information they need to submit your letter to the submission service.
+Typically, this is the AMCAS Letter Service (for allopathic medical schools).
 Your letter writer won’t be submitting the letter to you; they will need to submit it directly to the service.
 Provide your letter writer with a Letter Request Form, available in the Main Menu of the Letters of Evaluation section.
 This form is a PDF generated in the AMCAS application for each of your designated letter authors, and it includes your mailing address, AAMC ID, the Letter ID, and information about how to submit letters to AMCAS.
 The Letter ID is a unique seven-digit code assigned to each letter entry on your AMCAS application.
 It must be provided to each letter writer in order to correctly match their letter with the letter entry you created in your application.

-3. Academic transcript.
+- Academic transcript.

-4. Personal Statement—If available.
+- Personal Statement—If available.
 Ideally, you should have at least a first draft of your personal statement prepared by the time you request a letter, but you may ask for academic letters early in your undergrad.
 If you don’t have a draft yet, write a brief summary of the reasons you are pursuing medicine, including what makes you a unique and qualified candidate.

-5. MCAT score—This should be included in your CV, but it’s possible the letter writer will ask for a more verifiable source, such as a score printout.
+- MCAT score—This should be included in your CV, but it’s possible the letter writer will ask for a more verifiable source, such as a score printout.
 If you haven’t taken the MCAT, don’t delay asking for a letter just because you don’t have your MCAT score yet.

-6. Submission deadline—Include the date in writing, either through email or printed with the materials you provide to the letter writer.
+- Submission deadline—Include the date in writing, either through email or printed with the materials you provide to the letter writer.
 Make sure the date is at least a week in advance of when you actually need to submit the letter.
 We recommend giving letter writers six to eight weeks to complete a letter after receiving the materials listed above.
 This means it’s important to start the process two to three months before you plan to submit your application.

-7. A printed copy of materials—Even though the LOR submission process is completely digital, you may have letter writers who prefer to read and review physical materials.
+- A printed copy of materials—Even though the LOR submission process is completely digital, you may have letter writers who prefer to read and review physical materials.
 Ask them if they would like you to deliver or mail a printed packet of all of the above.
-It’s up to you to make this process as simple as possible for them and a crisp manila envelope with all of your materials and submission information is a nice touch for those less digitally inclined.
+It’s up to you to make this process as simple as possible for them, and a crisp manila envelope with all of your materials and submission information is a nice touch for those less digitally inclined.

-When to Ask For Letters of Recommendation
+When to Ask for Letters of Recommendation

 Start thinking about your letters of recommendation as soon as possible.
 It will take time to figure out who to ask and even longer to build strong relationships.
 If you have someone in mind, they may not have the time or feel they know you well enough, so make sure you have a backup plan and budget extra time in case a letter falls through.

-How to Ask For Letters of Recommendation
+How to Ask for Letters of Recommendation

 Common Mistakes to Avoid